Shots fired on Michigan State University campus, police urge to shelter in place

 EAST LANSING, Mich.
 (CBS DETROIT) - Michigan State University police are urging people to secure in place after shots were fired on campus Monday.

-In an update at 9:26 p.m., police say another shooting was reported at IM East gym and multiple reported injuries.
+In an update at 9:26 p.m., police say another shooting was reported at IM East Fitness Center and multiple reported injuries.
 The center is being secure and "it appears there is only one suspect this time," according to MSU police.

+The suspect is described as a short male with a mask, possibly Black.

 "Please secure-in-place immediately.
 Police are active on scene.
-More information to follow," read the tweet.
+More information to follow," police said.

 "Run means evacuate away from danger if you can do so safely, Hide means to secure-in-place, and Fight means protect yourself if no other option."